 Notes

-1 This is a compilation of the Director of Public Prosecutions Act 1991 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 4 November 2011 of the Director of Public Prosecutions Act 1991 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table